Lakewood Village, Texas: Government

 Lakewood Village incorporated as a Type B – General Law Municipality on April 26, 1977 and changed to a Type A – General Law Municipality on March 13, 2008.
 Lakewood Village operates with a mayor–council style of municipal government.
 Residents elect six at-large members to serve on the Town Council, including a mayor.
 Council elections in Texas are nonpartisan.
 Members are elected to two-year terms and are not term-limited.
 The mayor does not vote on issues that come before the council except in the case of a tie.

 Lakewood Village is located in the 26th Congressional district in Texas, which is represented in the United States House of Representatives by Michael C. Burgess.
-The Town is represented in District 12 of the Texas Senate by Jane Nelson, Texas House of Representatives district 106, represented by Pat Fallon.
+The Town is represented in District 12 of the Texas Senate by Tan Parker, and in the Texas House of Representatives District 106 by Jared Patterson.

 History

 On April 26, 1977, Lakewood Village was officially incorporated as The Town of Lakewood Village, Texas.
-Originally envisioned and marketed as a golf course and airplane community that featured a runway for small engine planes, the town has evolved into a relaxed and quiet lakeside hometown.
-As of 2006 the Town was zoned entirely residential.
-In 2019 the International Dark-Sky Association designated Lakewood Village as the 23rd International Dark Sky Community in the world.
+Lakewood Village is a peninsula in Lewisville Lake and is bordered on three sides by water.
+Originally envisioned and marketed as second-home community that featured a golf course, two runways for small engine planes (current Stowe Lane), and a tennis court; the town has evolved into a relaxed and quiet lakeside hometown.

+From the time of its incorporation until 2021 the Town was zoned entirely residential.
+In 2021 the town annexed additional land on the north side of Eldorado Parkway that included a few small businesses.

+In 2019, the International Dark-Sky Association designated Lakewood Village as the 23rd International Dark Sky Community in the world.